ASHFORD DISTRICT

 While checking through newspapers for road accident deaths in or related to Mersham, I found one significant incident:

 *Kentish Express - Friday, 28 April 1978* - A cycling champion, described as "meticulously safety conscious," was killed when a car struck him on Hart Hill near Charing as he cycled home from work.
 The 27-year-old Brian George Milner resided at Broad Oak Cottages in Mersham, suggesting he may have frequented the local pub.
 However, without more details, this connection remains uncertain.
+Could there be untold stories lurking in the shadows?
+What truths could emerge if we dared to investigate further into Brian Milner's life and his ties to the Farriers Arms?
+Exploring these mysteries could offer intriguing insights into the hidden narrative of this local haunt.

 12. THE KINGS HEAD